-A3.5.14 Master's degrees are awarded to students who have demonstrated:
+A3.5.18 Master's degrees are awarded to students who have demonstrated:

-- a comprehensive understanding of techniques applicable to their own research or advanced scholarship - understanding of how established techniques of research and enquiry are used to create and interpret knowledge in the originality in the application of knowledge, together with a practical discipline.
+- A systematic understanding of knowledge, and a critical awareness of current problems and/or new insights, much of which is at, or informed by, the forefront of their academic discipline, field of study or area of professional practice. - A comprehensive understanding of techniques applicable to their own research or advanced scholarship. - Understanding of how established techniques of research and enquiry are used to create and interpret knowledge in the originality in the application of knowledge, together with a practical discipline.